 PHI103: Symbolic Logic

-Ashoka University, Monsoon 2017, with T. Scott Dixon
+Ashoka University, Monsoon 2017, with Scott Dixon

 A course on propositional logic and predicate logic.